ibm-cloud-docs/openwhisk/apigateway.md

-**Why use REST APIs with {{site.data.keyword.openwhisk_short}}?**
+Why use REST APIs with {{site.data.keyword.openwhisk_short}}?

-You can use the API Gateway as a proxy to your web actions.
+:    You can use the API Gateway as a proxy to your web actions.
 API Gateway provides HTTP method routing, client ID and secrets, rate limits, CORS, viewing API usage, viewing response logs, and API sharing policies.

-For more information about API Management, you can read the [API Management documentation](/docs/api-management?topic=api-management-manage_openwhisk_apis).
+:    For more information about API Management, you can read the [API Management documentation](/docs/api-management?topic=api-management-manage_openwhisk_apis).

 ## Creating your first API
 {: #api_create}